niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

-For the second half of next year there were plans to migrate the on-prem instances to cloud in order to reduce the footprint in our local data center.
+For the second half of next year we plan to migrate the on-prem instances to cloud in order to reduce the footprint in our local data center.

 Let me create a plan to help me get a good overview on how we could do that.